 - Fairy lights: These inexpensive lights can be strung just about anywhere in order to achieve that cozy glow.

-If your interest in candles is focused more on scent, you might consider the following options:
+If your interest in candles is focused more on the scent, you might consider the following options:

 - Reed diffusers: They’re aesthetically pleasing and can disperse your favorite scent throughout the room without the risk of fire damage.